This post may contain affiliate links. For more information, please visit the disclosures and privacy policy page.

 Bottom line?
 I'm pretty sure you'll love this salad.

-For another great salad with fennel, be sure to try Fennel, Red Cabbage, Goat Cheese, and Citrus Salad
+For another great salad with fennel, be sure to try Fennel, Red Cabbage, Goat Cheese, and Citrus Salad, and for a great salad with tomatoes, try Caprese Salad with Balsamic Reduction from Spice Roots.

 Fresh tomato and fennel salad with olive oil and orange juice dressing